01 of 05

 In order to determine the size of the side glass panels, you will first need to determine the thickness of the glass you will be using.
 Note that the side pieces are set inside the front and back panels, and their dimensions are determined after you choose the glass thickness.

 Refer to the chart to help you determine this.
 This chart is based on single strength glass, as opposed to tempered or "safety" glass.
 Single strength glass is what you see in most aquariums as well as the windows in your house.
 It can be cut to whatever size you wish and the sharp edges can be ground smooth to avoid injuries.

 Find the length of the tank in the top row, then follow that column down until you reach the height of the tank on the left hand column.
 Glass thickness is indicated in millimeters (mm), with the number in parenthesis below it indicating the safety factor.
 To help you choose between thicknesses, aim for the thickness that has a safety factor of 3.8 or greater.

 Warren Stilwell explains the safety factor on the Federation of New Zealand Aquatic Societies website.
 A factor of 3.8 is used to account for the variability of the strength of glass due to the manufacturing process.
 He notes that the joining compound (commonly silicone) should be at least 0.5 to 1 mm thick to allow for any irregularities along the edge of the glass.
 The edges must be ground or they will not be flat.

 How to Maintain an Acceptable Safety Factor With Thinner Glass

-If you want to have a flat-topped tank, you can install (silicone) the brace between the front and back panels, level with the top of the tank.
+If you want to have a flat-topped tank, you can install (using silicone adhesive) the brace between the front and back panels, level with the top of the tank.
 Three inches would be a good width for the brace, but if you are going to install a glass canopy on the tank, adjust the brace width to accommodate the canopy.
 If you want more strength in the center of the tank, you can use two narrower braces siliconed together.Continue to 4 of 5 below.

 04 of 05